 Conservor Organic Shallot

-This organic French shallot is full of flavour with great yield potential, that is easy to grow and ideal for storage.
+Ideal for storing.
+This Organic French shallot is full of flavour with great yield potential, easy to grow and ideal for storage.
 Elongated 2-3” tear drop easy to peel red-brown bulb with pale pink flesh.
 Matures in 105 days after transplant.
 Approx. 100 seeds/pkg.

 Scroll down for more details and growing information.